-- Ungrounded tanks/containers.
+- 1. Ungrounded tanks/containers.
 Any ungrounded fuel tank or container can accumulate a static electric charge as a result of contact with other objects or friction during transportation.
 This static electricity can discharge as a spark to the grounded gasoline dispenser nozzle, as the nozzle is first brought close to the tank/container at the beginning of the fueling process. - 2.
 Flowing gasoline.
 Most people are not aware that gasoline accumulates static electric charge while flowing through a hose or pipe.
 This charge then transfers to and accumulates in the gas tank or container that is being filled.
 The total amount of charge accumulation depends on the amount of gas pumped into the container, the speed with which it is pumped, and whether or not the tank/container is grounded.
 If sufficient static electric charge accumulates in the fuel tank or container during the fueling process, the tank/container may discharge a spark to the grounded gasoline dispenser nozzle. - 3.
 Persons.
 A person dispensing the gasoline can carry a static electric charge on their body, typically resulting from contact with their car seat or electronics.
 The static electricity can discharge as a spark between that person's hand and either the grounded dispenser nozzle or the fuel tank opening.

 Operation (continued) 2.
-Preparing for Operation Position Position generator in accordance with the instructions given in "Installation & Initial Set-up, Step 5: Select a Suitable Site" of this manual. generator Operate outside only, on dry, level ground with adequate clearance and ventilation.
-A WARNING: Carbon monoxide poisoning hazard Generators give off carbon monoxide exhaust, a poisonous gas that can kill.
-You CANNOT smell it, see it, or taste it.
-ONLY run generator OUTDOORS and away from air intakes.
-NEVER run generator inside any enclosed or semi-enclosed spaces, including homes, garages, basements, sheds, boxes, pick-up truck beds, RVs, or boats.
-These spaces can trap poisonous gases, EVEN if you run a fan or open windows.
-Carbon monoxide exhaust is given off whether you are using gasoline or propane to power the generator.
-Ground Make sure the generator is grounded in accordance with instruction given in "Installation & Initial Set-up, Step 6: Grounding the Generator" of this manual. generator MARNING: Electric shock hazard Always ensure generator is properly grounded to prevent electrical shock.
-Perform Make sure that any regular maintenance has been performed as prescribed in this scheduled manual in the "Maintenance & Repair" section. maintenance as 1.
-Refer to the engine section of this manual for engine maintenance instructions. needed 2.
-Make sure battery is charged.
+Preparing for Operation Position generator Position generator in accordance with the instructions given in "Installation & Initial Set-up, Step 5: Select a Suitable Site" of this manual.
+Operate outside only, on dry, level ground with adequate clearance and ventilation.Marking: Carbon monoxide poisoning hazard Generators give off carbon monoxide exhaust, a poisonous gas that can kill.
+You Ground generator Make sure the generator is grounded in accordance with instruction given in "Installation & Initial Set-up, Step 6: Grounding the Generator" of this manual.
+Always ensure generator is properly grounded to prevent electrical shock.
+Perform scheduled maintenance as needed Make sure that any regular maintenance has been performed as prescribed in this manual in the "Maintenance &amp; Repair" section.
+1. Refer to the engine section of this manual for engine maintenance instructions.
+2. Make sure battery is charged.
 Charge as needed according to your battery manufacturer's instructions.
 Check/add oil Check the oil level and add oil as needed.
 Using a funnel, add oil up to the bottom lip of the oil fill neck with the recommended oil.
-BOTTOM LIP (See engine section for oil type and capacity, and more detailed oil check/fill instructions.)
-A WARNING: Burn hazard Never open oil port while engine is running.
+FILL TO BOTTOM LIP (See engine section for oil type and capacity, and more detailed oil check/fill instructions.)
+WARNING: Burn hazard Never open oil port while engine is running.
 Hot oil can spray over face and body.
-Notes: • Low oil shutdown feature prevents the generator from starting without sufficient oil. • Engine is shipped without oil.
+Notes: Low oil shutdown feature prevents the generator from starting without sufficient oil.
+Engine is shipped without oil.
 You must add oil before first use.
-IMPORTANT: Under long, continuous-run operating conditions, be prepared to: • Check engine oil level every time you refuel the engine.

-• Change oil after the first 20 operating hours, and at least every 100 operating hours thereafter, or as directed in engine section of this manual.
+IMPORTANT: Under long, continuous-run operating conditions, be prepared to: Check engine oil level every time you refuel the engine.
+Change oil after the first 20 operating hours, and at least every 100 operating